Physical Geography field trips and workshops

 You can keep costs low with free fieldwork and bus transport around £3 to £10 per child.
 Entry to centres costs about £5 to £15, workshops range from £150 to £400, and residential trips are roughly £120 to £250 per child.
 There are also field grants available to help fund these trips.

-Get Physical Geography school trip offers by email
+Get Physical Geography school trip news & offers by email

 Unsubscribe at any time, we won't share your email with anyone else, just send you all the best offers and ideas for your next class trip!